IELTS Speaking Section: Structure, Band Scores And Instructions

-What is the IELTS speaking test like?
+What the IELTS speaking test is

 The test is 11 to 14 minutes long.
 There are three parts.